AshleyLin-0116/Atlas/README.md

-# Atlas (Adaptive Study Scheduler)
+# Atlas

-Atlas is a personalized daily scheduler that learns from your behavior over time.
-It generates an optimized schedule each day based on your tasks, deadlines, and availability — then refines its estimates as it observes how long tasks actually take, when you're most productive, and how your day unfolds in practice.
+Atlas is a full-stack AI-powered daily scheduler that learns from your behavior over time.
+It generates an optimized schedule each day based on your tasks, deadlines, and availability then refines its estimates as it observes how long tasks actually take, when you're most productive, and how your day unfolds in practice.

 The core idea: most scheduling tools treat your time as static.
 Atlas treats it as dynamic, adjusting to what actually happens and getting more accurate with each completed task.